 Black Girls Rock! founder and CEO Beverly Bond’s origin in entertainment came through modeling and, later, deejaying exclusive events for stars the likes of Prince, Sean “Diddy” Combs, Erykah Badu and others.
-In 2006, she launched the youth empowerment organization Black Girls Rock!, and the annual Black Girls Rock!
+In 2006, she launched the youth empowerment organization Black Girls Rock! and the annual Black Girls Rock!
 Awards.
-By 2010, she’d partnered with BET to spread her Black Girls Rock!
-Awards nationally.
+By 2010, she’d partnered with BET to televise her Black Girls Rock! awards program.

 The show’s debut reached 2.7 million viewers and has since won an NAACP Image Award for Outstanding Special or Program.
-Bond has made it to the EBONY Power 100 list for five consecutive years, and been recognized as the magazine’s Most Influential Blacks in America.
+Bond has made it to the EBONY Power 100 list for five consecutive year.
 Set to broadcast her fourth collaborative show November 3, we took a moment to sit with the social innovator, DJ, CEO and former Wilhemina model to discuss her dynamic work.

 EBONY: How do you go about selecting these particular women every year?